Trauma-Team-International/coronacaster/README.md

 ### What?

-# Bayesian fitting and evaluation of the fit - plots the results
-# for daily new cases counts
-# can first plot the country data in logarithmic or linear scale to identify right datarange plot_country()
-# the fitting routine is fit_mc() - one parameter is the modeltype
-# which is either exponential "exp" or polynomial "polyN" where N is the number for the order of the polynomial to fit

 Coronacaster is an easy-to-use interface for performing a bayesian experiment to predict COVID-19 cases in any country.
 Typically you will follow three simple steps:

 1) Plot country's cases and deaths as reference